Skip to main content

 How often do I need to work online?

-• Students should plan to spend between 1 and 3 hours per week, per course.
+• Students should plan to spend between 1 and 3 hours per week, outside of the mandatory class meetings, per course.

 • Complete all unit materials and attend a session at the support center to take a proctored unit test every two weeks (per course).